KeYProject/key/key/Readme.txt

 	   	* key.ui
 	   	* key.util
 	   	* key.util.test
+	      (* key.core.example   Shows how to programmatically verify all proof obligations of the source code and is not used by KeY itself.)

 	   Attention: The Java projects are not used by the KeY-Based Eclipse Projects.
 Instead the Plug-in projects of '../KeY4Eclipse' have